-Latest edition of the postgraduate funding guide
+Latest edition of the Postgraduate Funding Guide

-The latest edition of the postgraduate funding guide supports directors, supervisors, nominated contacts and students in the administration of studentships and doctoral training grants.
+The latest edition of the Postgraduate Funding Guide supports directors, supervisors, nominated contacts and students in the administration of studentships and Doctoral Training Grants.

-- all rules, regulations and procedures.
+It covers financial payments, monitoring and evaluation, and all rules, regulations and procedures.

 Doctoral training grants